defnull/bottle.paws.de/pages/contact.md

 <div style='clear:both'></div>

 ## About Bottle
 This is my first open source project so far.
-It started and a small experiment but soon got so much positive feedback I decided to make something real out of it.
+It started as a small experiment but soon got so much positive feedback that I decided to make something real out of it.
 Here it is.

 ## Impressum und Kontaktdaten
 (This is required by [German law](http://bundesrecht.juris.de/tmg/__5.html))